XENNNOOOO/HepaTox-AI/README.md

 2. InterDILI Dataset

-To achieve state-of-the-art performance, the project transitioned to the HepaTox Dataset, a large-scale database from recent academic research, which was sourced for this project.
+To achieve state-of-the-art performance, the project transitioned to the interDILI Dataset, a large-scale database from recent academic research, which was sourced for this project.
+Containing over 22,000 compounds, this larger dataset was crucial for training a more accurate and generalizable final model.
 * **Source:** BMC Journal of Cheminformatics
 * **Homepage:** https://jcheminf.biomedcentral.com/articles/10.1186/s13321-023-00796-8
 * **Citation:** Lee, S., Yoo, S. InterDILI: interpretable prediction of drug-induced liver injury through permutation feature importance and attention mechanism.
 J Cheminform 16, 1 (2024). https://doi.org/10.1186/s13321-023-00796-8
-* **Description**: Containing over 22,000 compounds, this larger dataset was crucial for training a more accurate and generalizable final model.

 ---

 ## Project Execution & Findings